krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 ### 5. &nbsp; Choice of rotation

-The four kinds of imbalances shown in the Figure 7-32  correspond to the cases described above, respectively requiring right rotation, left-right rotation, right-left rotation, and left rotation.
+The four kinds of imbalances shown in Figure 7-32 correspond to the cases described above, respectively requiring right rotation, left-right rotation, right-left rotation, and left rotation.

 ![The four rotation cases of AVL tree](avl_tree.assets/avltree_rotation_cases.png){ class="animation-figure" }

 <p align="center"> Figure 7-32 &nbsp; The four rotation cases of AVL tree </p>

-As shown in the Table 7-3 , we determine which of the above cases an unbalanced node belongs to by judging the sign of the balance factor of the unbalanced node and its higher-side child's balance factor.
+As shown in Table 7-3, we determine which of the above cases an unbalanced node belongs to by judging the sign of the balance factor of the unbalanced node and its higher-side child's balance factor.

 <p align="center"> Table 7-3 &nbsp; Conditions for Choosing Among the Four Rotation Cases </p>